py-why/causal-learn/README.md

 # Install

-Pytrad needs the following packages to be installed beforehand:
+causal-learn needs the following packages to be installed beforehand:

 * python 3
 * numpy